-Diagram XXIV: Stovepipe Hole
+Diagram XXV: Stovepipe Hole

-These specifications should only be used as a guideline.
-For more information contact your local Fire Marshal and stove dealer.
+These recommendations should only be used as guidelines.
+To obtain more details about a safe and sensible installation in your area, and to comply with all local fire regulations, we recommend that you contact your local Fire Marshal.
 Safety is the best fire insurance.
 Follow stove manufacturer's recommendations for clearances from combustible surfaces.

-Diagram XXV: Woodstove & Chimney Installation
+Diagram XXVI: Woodstove & Chimney Installation

-These specifications should only be used as a guideline.
-For more information contact your local Fire Marshal and stove dealer.
+These recommendations should only be used as guidelines.
+To obtain more details about a safe and sensible installation in your area, and to comply with all local fire regulations, we recommend that you contact your local Fire Marshal.
 Safety is the best fire insurance.
 Follow stove manufacturer's recommendations for clearances from combustible surfaces.

-Diagram XXVI: Gas Stove Installation
+Diagram XXVII: Gas Stove Installation